Story at a glance:

 Now that you understand the benefits of an OSB alternative and the options available, it’s time to decide which solution will work best for your project.

 One of the most important factors is the location of the building and its climate.
-Projects in areas with high wind should include a strong OSB alternative that provides greater structural integrity, such as fiberboard or fiberglass-faced gypsum board.
-Meanwhile, projects in wet climates should opt for moisture-resistant solutions, which includes both rigid foam insulation and fiberglass-faced gypsum board.
+Projects in areas with high wind should include a strong OSB alternative that provides greater structural integrity, such as medium/high-density fiberboard, fiberglass-faced gypsum board, or diagonal tongue-and-groove boards.
+Meanwhile, projects in wetter climates should opt for moisture-resistant solutions, which includes rigid foam insulation, CDX plywood, and fiberglass-faced gypsum board.

-If energy efficiency is a main goal of your project, rigid foam insulation might be the best choice.
-And where cost is concerned, fiberboard and rigid foam insulation are less expensive, while fiberglass-faced gypsum board can carry a higher price point.
+If energy efficiency is a main goal of your project, however, rigid foam insulation is likely to be a top choice, particularly polyiso rigid foam panels.
+And where cost is concerned, fiberboard and rigid foam insulation are typically less expensive, while fiberglass-faced gypsum boards and diagonal tongue-and-groove solid wood sheathing can carry a higher price point.

 At the end of the day, builders and architects looking for an OSB alternative have a few options that all come with comparable benefits.
 The right solution for you will ultimately come down to your project’s goals and needs—and your budget.